Bobby Boswell: International play

 In January 2006, Boswell was called into his first training camp for the U.S. national team.
-He earned his first cap on February 19, 2006, in a 4-0 victory against Guatemala.
+He earned his first cap on February 19, 2006, in a 4–0 victory against Guatemala.

-Personal
+Personal life

 Boswell was named one of the 50 Most Attractive Bachelors in the November 2006 issue of Cosmopolitan Magazine as Mr. Virginia.

 As a child, Boswell appeared on the Nickelodeon TV show GUTS as Bobby "Lightning" Boswell.
 At one point, he struggled to kick a soccer ball placed on a pedestal into a goal, missing the ball repeatedly, but still ended up winning the event.
 His older brother, Billy, also played soccer with FIU Golden Panthers.
 He has another brother named Chad and one named Drew.
 Their cousin is "Frasier" actor Adam Blake Boswell.

 Boswell is married to Keri Chadwick.
 Boswell has 3 children.
 His nephew is Riley Boswell, a youth soccer player at H.B.
 Plant High School, being scouted by his uncle's own team, D.C.
 United.

 Boswell stated that after retirement, he and his family moved back to Houston, Texas.